By Rachel Pratt

 - Children’s ability to contribute – Birthdays are a great way for children to interact as a part of a group and to share something that is important to them; through this they can continue to develop important social skills and awareness of others in the group

-So, we can provide cake?
+So, can we provide cake?